CrumrineCoder/Weather-App/README.md

 # Weather App

 This is a front end project built as part of FreeCodeCamp's cirriculum.
 This is a web app that uses the Geolocation API to find the user's location and displays the local weather with the Forecast.io API.
 The user can also search for any other location.
 The background color changes based on the weather.

-This was the first project I was really proud to make.
-The revision process actually didn't change that much other than making the search bar work, improving the time zone marker, and cleaning up the backend functions and the page layout.
-I'm thinking about using Graph.JS like I did with the voting website for something with the forecast, but I need to think on it.
+This is my first experiment with using Sass.

 ## User Stories